Omikhleia/JSBON/README.md

 The binary encoding follows the principles detailed hereafter.
 - Data are encoded in Big Endian format, when relevant.
 - First byte encodes the major version (for compatibility check) and the options.
 The decoder throws an error if data were encoded with a more recent major version.
 - If the CRC option is enabled, a 32-bit unsigned value follows.
 By design, the CRC32 is currently computed on the encoded objects, but not on the two initial TOS.
-This may change in later version, if felt preferable.
+This may change in later versions, if felt preferable.
 - Two tables of strings (TOS) are prepended to the actual data, the first for object property names, and the second for all other string values.
   - The TOS starts with a Count value (see below), and is followed by a many strings as specified.
   - All strings are null-terminated and encoded in UTF-8